(Reuters) - Major sports events around the world that have been hit by the coronavirus pandemic:

 * Formula One expects to run a shortened season of 15-18 grands prix once racing resumes, down from its original calendar of a record 22 races.

-* Eight races of the MotoGP season have now been postponed after the first round in Qatar was cancelled.
+* Seven races of the MotoGP season have now been postponed after the first round in Qatar was cancelled.

-* NASCAR postponed all race events through May 3 but intends to run all 36 races this season.
+* NASCAR postponed all race events through May 3, including races at the Atlanta Motor Speedway (March 15) and Homestead-Miami Speedway (March 22), but intends to run all 36 races this season.

 * The Le Mans 24 hours race was postponed from June 13-14 to Sept.
 19-20.